 • use 8.5" x 11" size paper and be double-spaced, including the abstract, block quotations, tables, figures, notes, and references.
 Tables and figures should be placed in appropriate locations within the text, not in additional files.

-Reminder: all documents and files should be free of information about authors and their institutions.
+Reminder: all documents and files should be submitted as Word documents (.doc or .docx) and free of information about authors and their institutions.